 The CBA Immigration Law Section developed a series of short videos to illustrate the complexity and potential risks that applicants may encounter when they engage the Canadian immigration system.
 These videos highlight the benefits of obtaining legal advice in advance of making an application and throughout the immigration process, and provide information about where and how to find qualified legal counsel.

 To view the videos click here.

 Preamble and Moderator

-The moderator for the National Immigration Law Section listserv is the Section’s Immediate Past Chair.
-You can find contact information for the Past Chair on the Contacts page.
+The moderator for the CBA Immigration Law Section listserv is Suzanne Rix (Executive Member), the Section’s Membership Communications Coordinator.
+You can find contact information for Suzanne Rix on the Contacts page.

 The moderator does not censor or pre-vet individual postings, but rather is a mediator for disputes, an advisor for members who have questions about the appropriate use of the listserv, and a conduit for complaints which require further action by the CBA Chief Executive Officer or Executive Officers.
 The moderator has no formal role in the complaint or appeal process but is available as a resource person for members and for the CBA.